dapplion/annotated-spec/phase0/beacon-chain.md

 <!-- NOTES-BEGIN -->

+**Vitalik's Annotated Ethereum 2.0 Spec**

+**Notice**: This document was written in July-Aug 2020.

+In addition to this work, I highly recommend Ben Edgington's [annotated spec](https://benjaminion.xyz/eth2-annotated-spec/), and [Danny Ryan's "Phase 0 for Humans"](https://notes.ethereum.org/@djrtwo/Bkn3zpwxB).
+This spec is more focused on design rationale issues; reading both is worthwhile for a better understanding of the eth2 protocol.

 Ethereum 2.0 (aka eth2, aka Serenity) is the next major version of the Ethereum protocol, and is the culmination of [years](https://blog.ethereum.org/2014/10/21/scalability-part-2-hypercubes/) [of](https://github.com/vbuterin/scalability_paper/blob/master/scalability.pdf) [research](https://cdn.hackaday.io/files/10879465447136/Mauve%20Paper%20Vitalik.pdf) into [proof](https://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm/) [of](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/) [stake](https://medium.com/@VitalikButerin/minimal-slashing-conditions-20f0b500fc6c) and [sharding](https://ethresear.ch/t/a-proposal-for-structuring-committees-cross-links-etc/2118).
 The eth2 protocol is a full redesign of the consensus-critical parts of the Ethereum system: a change of the consensus from proof of work to [proof of stake](https://eth.wiki/en/concepts/proof-of-stake-faqs) and the introduction of [sharding](https://eth.wiki/sharding/Sharding-FAQs) are the two most critical changes.
 As of the time of this writing, eth2 leaves the application-layer parts maximally untouched; that is, transactions and smart contracts continue to work the same way they did before, so applications do not have to change (except to compensate for a few gas cost changes) to be eth2 compatible.
 However, the engine that ensures that the network comes to consensus on the transactions is radically changed.

-### What are proof of stake and sharding and why do they matter?
+**What are proof of stake and sharding and why do they matter?**

 For long answers, see: